Nooksack Indian Tribe

 - The Nooksack language became extinct around 1988.
 It belonged to the Coast Salishan family of languages spoken by Native Americans living in what is now the southwest coast of British Columbia and around the Puget Sound in what is now Washington state.

-- In 1873 and 1874 the U.S. Government attempted to move the tribe to the Lummi Reservation in Whatcom County Washington.
-The Nooksack Indians resisted this attempt and fortunately the U.S. abandoned their attempt and the Indians were allowed to remain on their homelands.
+- In 1873 and 1874, the U.S. Government attempted to move the tribe to the Lummi Reservation in Whatcom County, Washington.
+The Nooksack Indians resisted this attempt and fortunately, the U.S. abandoned its attempt, and the Indians were allowed to remain on their homelands.

 Nooksack Recent History

-- In 1934 the U.S. passed the Wheeler-Howard Act (also referred to as the Indian Reorganization Act).
-Before this act the United States policy was to attempt to integrate Native Americans into United States society.
-This act changed that policy and recognizes the right of American Indians to self-determination.
+- In 1934, the U.S. passed the Wheeler-Howard Act (also referred to as the Indian Reorganization Act).
+Before this act, the United States policy was to attempt to integrate Native Americans into United States society.
+This act changed that policy and recognized the right of American Indians to self-determination.
 Included in the act were the rights of tribes to form their own governments.
 The Nooksack Indian Tribe accepted this act and created a tribal constitution.
-However the Tribe still lacked federal tribal recognition.
+However, the Tribe still lacked federal tribal recognition.

 - In the 1960s, the Nooksack people began a major effort to gain federal recognition.